HAMSTERS SOUTH AFRICA

 Kaytee Chew Proof Water Bottle (6oz/177ml)

-(Note that most of these sturdy/heavier glass bottles will need sturdier customised stands, as they don't all fit into the standard bottle stands...see the DIY page)
+(Note that most of these sturdy/heavier glass bottles will need sturdier customised stands, as they don't all fit into the standard bottle stands.)

 NOTE: Try to get into the habit of checking the water spout several times a day!
 Many spouts can become plugged from time to time, particularly in hot weather, stopping the flow of water and your hamster could then become dehydrated.
-If this happens too often (and similarly if the bottle leaks), you need to buy a new bottle or provide a water bowl as back-up.
-A bowl, on a nice flat shelf or raised tile or brick, away from the bedding substrate is always a good idea as a backup in any event.
+If this happens too often (and similarly if the bottle leaks), you need to buy a new bottle.

-Those that do not have a ball-bearing in the tube/spout have a really high tendency to stop flowing, as well as the possibility of dirt entering the bottle.
+Never get a bottle that does not have a ball-bearing in the tube/spout.
+They have a really high tendency to stop flowing, as well as the possibility of dirt entering the bottle.
+There is also a known case where the hamster's tongue got stuck in the spout (possibly in desperation to get the water out) and was ripped off!

 Soft Plastic bottles are usually not BPA-Free and also tend to get chewed too easily.

-Some owners can become complacent about regular water changes with large bottles (usually for bunnies and guinea pigs) because the level does not reduce very quickly.
+Some owners can become complacent about regular water changes with large bottles because the level does not reduce very quickly.
 This results in water becoming stale, and algae forming on the inside of the bottle and spout.

 PLACEMENT of bottles and bowls is important to prevent bedding becoming wet due to any leakage or tipping.
 It is best to place bowls and free-standing bottles on flat surfaces, such as a shelf or on solid tiles, instead of directly in or over cage substrates.
 Attached bottles should also hover over a small bowl or solid cleanable surface.
 Water bowls should never be placed among bedding as substrate (and even faeces) gets kicked in too easily, resulting in dirty water.